This blog may contain affiliate links. Read our disclosure policy for more info.

 Nowadays, the trains are covered in graffiti and murals which makes wandering around them a very cool thing to do in Whistler and one I personally enjoyed.

-If you have a car and want a shorter hike then you can also reach the trains from a small carpark just off the Sea to Sky highway.
+If you have a car and want a shorter hike then you can also reach the trains from a small parking lot just off the Sea to Sky highway.
 This trail is a little less maintained but only takes about 10 minutes to reach the trains.

 You can find the location of both the trails and the parking lot to start the trail on Google Maps.

 10. Explore Whistler by floatplane